 Doors Open Clarington is proud to feature sites in Newtonville and Port Granby, Ontario for 2018.
 Take a look at the latest sites to be part of this year’s event.
-Locations are open from 10AM-4PM.
-Check back before Doors Open day, as more sites will be added as they are confirmed.
+Locations are open from 10AM-4PM unless otherwise noted.
+Check back before Doors Open day, as more sites may be added as they are confirmed.

 Hilltop Farm has been in the Elliott family since the earliest days of the English settlers (c.
 1834) in Port Granby.
 House and barn were built prior to1860, which was the heyday of the port.
 The local sawmill cut nearby softwoods to build the framing, floors and clapboard exterior.
 A hand-dug well below the kitchen penetrated the hard clay soil.

 The Columnbarium unusually placed at the top of a hill with stones dating back to the mid-1800s, locally managed and maintained, is beautifully unique and worth a stop if for nothing more that the splendid lake view.
 The west property extension purchased in 1952 allowed for new generations along with their ancestors to choose this final resting place.

 The Love Hotel

 A Belleville to York stage coach stop; constructed 1856 using peg and post in both house and barn (the original stable).
 Original push button lighting, large baseboards, pine floors in the living room, and master bedroom previously the travellers’ parlor!
 New and old is beautifully blended.
 Learn what split lathe construction is and see repurposed use of original ceiling planks.